pravdorin/pizza-app-backend/README.md

 In the root directory there is a JSON file with a collection of pizzas for MongoDB

 Insert link to connect MongoDB to server inside index.js

+I put frontend build inside project, so app is ready to use.